Orlando investment property with pool and backyard in Central Florida

 AirROI's 2026 dataset shows Orlando short term rentals averaging about $33,081 in annual revenue, with a $243 average nightly rate and 45.2% occupancy.
 Kissimmee performs slightly higher in that dataset, with about $37,756 in annual revenue, a $278 average nightly rate, and 45.6% occupancy.

-That does not mean every property will perform like the average.
+That doesn't mean every property will perform like the average.
 Some homes perform much better.
 Some perform much worse.
 The difference usually comes down to location, bedroom count, amenities, design, reviews, pricing, management, and whether the community is truly vacation rental friendly.

 Orlando Short Term Rental Data